 Sanbei Octopus £6.
 The briny octopus is cooked to the right amount of al-dente and served with soft peppers.
 I can taste soy and perhaps the some cooked down mirin.
 Not a stand-out dish but I’m glad I’ve tried it.

 Fried Chicken Chop, Hot Sauce £5.50.
-A classic from Taiwan and cooked to a perfect crisp and the chicken juice retaining.
-Burst the soy marinated yolk into that shiracha-esque sauce for additional flavour on flavour.
-This is a must have.
+A classic from Taiwan that comes with a peppery crust that holds in succulent chicken flesh within.
+Burst the soy marinated yolk into that shiracha-esque sauce for that extra richness.
+This dish is a must.

 Duck Hearts, Chilli Garlic Sauce £5.50.
 Cooked to a blush-pink and served in a similar soy/mirin style sauce sans spring onions as my dining chum has a irrational fear of anything onions.
-They’re delicious organs – I know that I make it sound good.
+They’re genuinely great.

 Beef Short Rib, Marrow, Eryngii £6.75.
 This one is from the “Chi Shiang” section which are rice bowls filled with the good stuff.
-Beef Shortrib is something I’d have over most cuts for it’s intense beefy flavour, combined with that golden egg yolk along with the reduced beef stock it’s gives you a warm beefy embrace in flavour.
+Beef Shortrib is something I’d have over most cuts for its intense beefy flavour, combined with that golden egg yolk along with the reduced beef stock it gives you a warm beefy embrace in flavour.

 Cod Black – Fried cod, Ng sauce and hot sauce £5.
-The cod is fried in squid ink batter which comes as black as the night against the white flakes of the fish.
-The dark exterior is as crisp as can be which is enhanced by the umami of the ink, the sliced cabbage echoes the bitter sweet texture.
+The cod is fried in squid ink batter which comes as black as a lump of coal.
+The dark exterior is as crisp as can be which is enhanced by the umami of the ink, the sliced cabbage echoes the bitter sweet notes.
 The sauces give layers of spice, acidity along with some sweetness matching well with the sweet black sesame bun.
 This is unreservedly my favourite bao – it’s awesome work.

 The ‘Classic’ – braised pork, fermented, coriander, peanut £4 each.
-The pork is slow cooked, pulled in sauce with the deepest flavour which is enriched by the distinct fermented vegetables.
-It was umami in a bun and oozed juice.
+The pork is slow cooked, pulled in sauce with the deepest flavour which is enriched by fermented vegetables.
+It was umami in a bun and oozed sauce.